-- Custom Fields must match—Only appears if there are User Set choice custom fields that are Available to Resources.
-In this example, Employee Location, Employee Type, and Language are examples of User Set choice custom fields.
+- Custom Fields must match—Only appears if there are User Set custom fields (choice or text) that are Available to Resources.
+In this example, Employee Location, Employee Type, and Language are examples of User Set custom fields.
 Note that these fields must be set to at least one in Criteria Weighting.

 - Number of Recommendations to Display—By default, three recommendations are displayed.
 Use this setting to change the number of recommendations you want to show.
 You can select as few as one or as many as 15.

-- Availability Calculation Method—By default, the availability percentage for resources is calculated based on their project allocations.
-You can instead choose to base their availability on their scheduled hours assignments on tasks.
+- Availability Calculation Method—By default, the availability percentage for resources is calculated based on their soft and hard allocations on projects.
+You can instead choose to calculate their availability based on their scheduled hours assignments on tasks.

 For information on enabling Resource Recommendations on your account, see Enable Resource Recommendations.

 Project needs can change.
 When that happens, you can override the account settings for Criteria Weighting and Match Requirements to better fit your project-specific resourcing needs, and run recommendations again.
 Select the Settings icon (" ") to adjust criteria for the project.